chime-frb-open-data/chime-frb-open-data/README.md

 ## Documentation
 Check out the user documentation, [here](https://chime-frb-open-data.github.io/)

+### Public VOEvents

-Looking for resources related to the public **CHIME/FRB VOEvent Service**?
+Are you a new or existing subscriber to the **CHIME/FRB VOEvent Service**?
+All relevant resources are located in `cfod/utilities`, including:
+- Answers to frequently asked questions (FAQs).
+- A set of introductory and quick-start slides for new subscribers.
+- Sample CHIME/FRB VOEvent XML documents.
+- A Jupyter notebook tutorial for working with CHIME/FRB VOEvent XML documents.

+Or, perhaps you are seeking to [subscribe](https://chime-frb.ca/voevents) to the Service.

+**CHIME/FRB VOEvent Service**?
 They are located in `cfod/utilities`.

 ## Developer
 ```